steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 ## Conclusion

 Using the [Swift Trunk Toolchain](https://swift.org/download/) is a rocky road, and I can only recommend this if you feel adventurous or really want to help Apple verify a bug fix.
+I however appreciate it that Apple provides pre-build packages, and I'm sure the issues above will be ironed out eventually.